Baytex provides update on the impact of the Alberta wildfires | BOE Report

-Calgary, Alberta–(Newsfile Corp. – May 8, 2023) – Baytex Energy Corp.
-(TSX: BTE) (NYSE: BTE) (“Baytex”) is providing an update on the impact of the wildfires in Alberta to its operations.
+Calgary, Alberta – Baytex Energy Corp.
+(TSX: BTE) (NYSE: BTE) (“Baytex”) is providing an update on the impact of the Alberta wildfires to its operations.

-As a result of the shut-in of third-party infrastructure in west-central and northwest Alberta, approximately 10,000 boe/d (70% crude oil) of sales volumes has been curtailed since the evening of May 5, 2023.
-Currently, approximately 60% of the curtailed volumes remain on-line and are producing into inventory.
+Baytex advises that the ongoing wildfires are impacting its operations in the Peace River and Peavine regions of northwest Alberta.
+Baytex has safely evacuated its affected personnel.
+As a result of the precautionary shut-in of production and operated infrastructure, approximately 20,000 boe/d of production has been shut-in since the morning of May 13.
+In addition, in west-central Alberta, approximately 4,000 boe/d remains shut-in since the evening of May 5 as a result of the shut-in of third-party infrastructure.

 We continue to monitor the situation and will provide an update when appropriate.

 Baytex is incredibly proud of how our personnel have responded with sound, safety-focused decision making.
 We would like to thank the emergency responders and firefighters who are protecting our communities.